It’s 0300 and your AC/DC ‘Thunderstruck’ alarm sounds.

 I was immediately drawn to the global health program upon entering medical school.
 It has allowed me to coordinate two fully funded medical mission trips to the Dominican Republic with faculty and my peers.
 I was so excited to share such a beautiful country and culture with my classmates.
 We worked hard to create a relationship with these communities and build more sustainable methods of providing care.
 We coordinated with community health leaders to connect the sick in their villages with outside resources.

 The global health track also does a fantastic job incorporating academic opportunities into the medical school curriculum.
 I was paired with an amazing mentor to help me with research in an area of my choosing.
 My scholarly project includes a systematic review of current literature on a topic that will be applied in a resource-limited environment.
 The idea behind research is to uncover knowledge that can alter practice or provide new ways to apply old concepts.
-This is precisely what global health research is focused oendurance_articlen, using new scientific information to improve health equity around the world.
+This is precisely what global health research is focused on, using new scientific information to improve health equity around the world.
 Additionally, there are numerous lunch seminars and conferences from world-renowned speakers about international health topics.
 I can say that I’m most excited to finally, in my fourth year, spend one month abroad in the country that I love practicing medicine!
 Each student is arranged a four-week clinical rotation abroad in one of several countries.
 The global health program is structured enough to provide opportunities for growth while being flexible enough to allow you to tailor these amazing experiences to your own personal interests.
 It allows students to foster their passion for international medicine throughout medical school.

 When those tough days come (and they will), never forget about what or who motivated you to be a physician in the first place.
 Keep on retracting that liver, show up early each morning, and memorize all those clinically relevant cytokines.
 Whichever hurdle you have in front of you, remember what an incredible opportunity you have.
 Continue to engage yourself and others in your passion, especially during those times you need to refocus.